Promoting British Values at St Mary’s Catholic Primary School

 The Rule of Law

-The importance of rules/ laws whether they are those that govern the class, the school, or the country, are consistently reinforced in one form or another in school on a daily basis and further reinforced through dealing with specific examples of poor behaviour, school assemblies and interactions with parents.
+The importance of rules/ laws whether they are those that govern the class, the school, or the country, are consistently reinforced in one form or another in school on a daily basis and further reinforced through dealing with specific examples of behaviour, school assemblies and interactions with parents.
 Within school we prominently display our school values on which the school rules are based.

 Pupils are taught the value and reasons behind rules/laws, that they govern and protect us, the responsibilities that this involves and the consequences when rules/laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.